Smart Munchies: Great Snacks for Marijuana Consumers

 Drain and Strain:

-The draining procedure is the same for the stove cannabutter7top and slow-cooker methods.
+The draining procedure is the same for the stove top and slow-cooker methods.
 Place a cheesecloth-lined colander over a large pot or bowl, and pour the liquid through to strain.
 Before discarding the plant material, pour a large kettle full of boiling water over the full strainer in order to wash through any extra butter or oil clinging to the plant material.
 Allow the plant material to cool, then squeeze out as much liquid as possible.
 Discard the plant material.
 Now chill the water and oil, or water and liquid butter.
 The fats will rise to the top.

 Butter solidifies when chilled, making it easy to simply lift the piece off and discard the water below.
 Oil will rise to the top of the water, but often won’t solidify.
 No problem: Use a spoon to skim the oil off the water.
 Even better is a kitchen gadget called a gravy separator that looks like a small pitcher with the spout originating on the bottom.
 This unique design allows the water to be poured out while retaining every drop of the oil floating at the top.
 During the Thanksgiving and Christmas holidays, gravy separators are sold everywhere, otherwise you can find them at gourmet shops, or extra-large ones at restaurant supply stores.